aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/install-aspose-cells-for-sharepoint/activation-and-deactivation-after-installation/_index.md

 {{% alert color="primary" %}}

 [During installation](/cells/sharepoint/installing-aspose-cells-for-sharepoint/), Aspose.Cells for SharePoint is [activated](/cells/sharepoint/deployment-and-activation/) for all selected site collections.
-After installation, use the **Site Actions** menu at the root web site of a site collection to activate and deactivate Aspose.Cells for SharePoint.
+After installation, use the **Site Actions** menu on the root website of a site collection to activate and deactivate Aspose.Cells for SharePoint.

 {{% /alert %}}
 ### **Activating Aspose.Cells for SharePoint on a site collection.**